 There are also discount schemes out there for students.
 To get cheaper train travel apply for a 16-25 Railcard and the Young Person’s Coachcard offers discounted fares on National Express coaches.

-The most popular scheme is the Totum card, it costs £14.99 for a one-year card, £24.99 for two years and £34.99 for three years.
-This card allows students to get access to over 200 discounts from clothing shops to theme parks and cinemas.
+The most popular scheme is the Totum card, which costs £14.99 for a one-year card, £24.99 for two years and £34.99 for three years.
+This card allows students to get access to over 200 discounts – from clothing shops to theme parks and cinemas.

 University textbooks are expensive, especially considering you will only use them for a few months.
-Buy your coursebooks second hand online or see if your local bookstore has a second-hand section.
-Many universities have an on campus or local bookstore where students will usually sell their books once finished, and you will be able to find your textbooks at a cheaper price.
+Buy your coursebooks second-hand online – or see if your local bookstore has a second-hand section.
+Many universities have an on-campus or local bookstore where students will usually sell their books once finished, and you'll be able to find your textbooks at a cheaper price.

-The books that have already been highlighted and written in will be cheaper and may help you study.
-When you are finished with the book, you can sell it online or back to the bookstore to help pay for the next batch of books you will need.
+The books that have already been highlighted and written in will be cheaper, and may help you study.
+When you are finished with the book, you can sell it online or back to the bookstore to help pay for the next batch of books you'll need.